-ETI brings over three decades of experience working with global priorities of tuberculosis, malaria, and cervical cancer, with technical and policy advisory.
+ETI works to build research and evidence to design effective solutions, that incorporate the experiences of those impacted.
+ETI brings over three decades of experience working on the global priorities of tuberculosis, malaria, and cervical cancer, with a technical and policy advisory.

 Mental illness accounts for over13-15% of the global disease burden.
 Over the last three decades, every seventh Indian has suffered due to mental illnesses.

-ETI works steadily towards raising awareness, dispelling stigma, ensuring access to safe spaces, and transforming communication around mental health discourse by bringing together the best minds from the current landscape.
+ETI works steadily towards raising awareness, dispelling stigma, ensuring access to safe spaces, and transforming communication around mental health discourse.

 India is home to approximately 432 million women of working age.
 Of these, more than 3/4th are not in the labour force and often unpaid.